 7 Green Lantern Stories We’d Love To See Adapted For The Big Screen

-There were no major Green Lantern characters in Justice League, but the hero is eventually set to hit the big screen again in 2020 with Green Lantern Corps.
+While it’s still unclear whether or not Green Lantern will debut in the upcoming Justice League film, the hero is eventually set to hit the big screen again in 2020 with Green Lantern Corps.
 The real mystery is what kind of Lantern stories will the movie have and who will wield a ring?
 The only thing I know is it’s not a good idea to wait for Ryan “Deadpool” Reynolds to mutter the Green Lantern oath on the big screen anytime soon.

 There are so many stories and unique Green Lanterns the movie could draw from, so at the end of the day I hope the material is treated with the respect it deserves.
 It took some hard work, but I whittled my favorite stories down to this list of seven easily adaptable arc that show off some of the action and emotion Green Lantern has to offer.
 Don’t expect to recommend any simple origin stories here, though — man-oh-man am I tired of seeing those.